Campaigning during a general election

-The Lobbying Act, legislated in January 2014, sets out new rules for how charities and other civil society organisations can campaign in the lead up to national elections.
+The Lobbying Act (2014), sets out the rules for how charities and other civil society organisations can campaign in the lead up to national elections.
 Bond encourages our members to familiarise themselves with the rules and most importantly, to carry on campaigning.

 Bond briefing paper designed to help organisations understand the basics of the act, whether you need to register or not and to suggest some good internal practice.
-Updated April 2017.
+Updated September 2019.

-NCVO template board paper to help your trustees decide and document your decision on registration (free for NCVO members, 5.82 for non-members).
+NCVO template board paper to help your trustees decide and document your decision on registration (free for NCVO members, £6.98 for non-members).
 Published August 2014.

 For more information, or to raise any questions or concerns you may have, please email [email protected].